OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

-# Creating Client-Side Only Apps with Angular, ADAL & Microsoft Graph API
+# Creating Client-Side Only Apps with Angular, ADAL & Microsoft Graph
 In this lab, you will take an existing web application built with [Angular](http://www.angularjs.org) that uses static JSON files as it's data source and add two things:

 - Secure multiple routes in the application using the ADAL JS library for Azure Active Directory to take advantage of the OAuth2 Implicit Flow.
-- Replace existing calls to static JSON files to use the SharePoint Online REST & Microsoft Graph API, taking advantage of their support for CORS.
+- Replace existing calls to static JSON files to use the SharePoint Online REST & Microsoft Graph, taking advantage of their support for CORS.

 The important take-away from this lab is to understand how you can create a 100% client-side application that is secured (with Azure AD) and leverages data in Office 365 using the REST APIs that support CORS.